Richardson River (Victoria)

-The Richardson River, an inland intermittent river of the Wimmera catchment, located in the Grampians and Wimmera regions of the Australian state of Victoria.
+The Richardson River, an inland intermittent river of the Wimmera catchment, in the Grampians and Wimmera regions of the Australian state of Victoria.
 Rising on the northern slopes of the Great Dividing Range, the Richardson River flows generally north and drains into Lake Buloke, one of a series of ephemeral lakes that, whilst they do not directly empty into a defined watercourse, form part of the Murray River catchment of the Murray-Darling basin.